ziahamza/webui-aria2/README.md

 TODO
 ===========
--> Set global aria2c configuration
 -> Adding URIs to existing downloads
 -> Add download and upload speed graphs and virtualizations -> More global statistics
--> More specialized info for special download types like bit torrent and metalink -> Changing configuration of downloads already started -> More advance options for new download
+-> More specialized info for special download types like bit torrent and metalink -> Refined settings for each download
+-> Changing configuration of downloads already started -> More advance options for new download
--> Adding downloads by uploading torrent and metalink files
+-> Adding downloads by uploading torrent and metalink files (HTML5 file api probably)

 Dependencies